Session creation

 Refer to Class SessionOptions for a full list of options.

-Players can join sessions using different network connection types:
+Players can create and join sessions using different network connection types and configuration options.

 • Direct network connection.